College of Liberal Arts and Social Sciences

 ― Booker T. Washington

 With a Master of Social Work (MSW) degree from USF Sarasota-Manatee, graduate students gain the real world experience necessary to land their dream job in a variety of high demand specializations.
 The program provides students comprehensive training and expertise using the most relevant research and innovative teaching methods.
 A MSW from USFSM is the first step to a rewarding career as a Social Worker.
+Please note: The MSW program is a hosted USF Tampa program and students should apply via the USF Tampa application website.

 Is the MSW Program Right for You?